 Speaking and Listening

 Children take part in a variety of situations and activities in which they will be taught how to discuss, perform, ask questions, tell stories, learn and recite poetry, share and present their ideas, and to be active listeners.
 Our English Learning journeys ensure that there are well planned opportunities to develop speaking and listening.
 Regular Class Discussion Times provide children with opportunities to debate and discuss current affairs, and matters on importance to them.

 Children will experience a wide range of authors and text types during their time at Scantabout and will regularly hear books being read to them, in addition to reading for their own pleasure.
 We aim to foster a love of language and literature and an active use of our school library and class libraries is encouraged.
-The children bring books home to share and a Home School reading diary is used to develop dialogue about their progress, and for children to reflect on their reading.
+The children bring books home to share and a Home School Reading Diary is used to develop dialogue about their progress, and for children to reflect on their reading.

 Children will be given opportunities to write for a variety of purposes and wherever possible real audiences using a range of writing forms such as: explanations, instructions, balanced arguments, stories and poems.
 They will learn to plan, draft, revise, edit and present their work, before evaluating the success of their writing.
 Feedback from the intended audience will be part of this process wherever possible.